-Most of the time, it happens that people living in a community draw their perspective about a certain issue without having much know-how about it.
+Most of the time, dual diagnosis happens in that people living in a community draw their perspective about a certain issue without having much know-how about it.
 So these people need to be educated about that certain issue in the right direction.
 The same is the case with the disorders that occur simultaneously.
-The people who are suffering from the dual disorders are mostly deemed as inferior.
+The people who are suffering from dual disorders are mostly deemed inferior.
 So we need to make people aware of the disorders through systematic public campaigns.
-Dual Diagnosis center is already struggling to get the better treatment standards for the people who are having co-occurring disorders.
+Dual Diagnosis centre is already struggling to get better treatment standards for the people who are having co-occurring disorders.
 We have collaborated with different organizations related to drug abuse, mental health disorders, and many family organizations.
 This consortium’s main purpose is to entail better treatment services for the people who are fighting with their multiple disorders.
 Opportunities that the patients have at the moment for recovery are not enough, and they should get more of such opportunities for a better life ahead.
-Our roadmap for accomplishing this task is

 - To work together with different organizations that are working for the welfare of drug addicts, organizations working for raising mental health awareness among the masses, and the ones who advocate for the consumer rights.

 - Many workshops are also held by us at different places.
 The reason behind these workshops is to make people aware of the severity of the co-occurring disorders and to answer their concerns about the problem.
 This can help in addressing the eyewash that the general public has about the simultaneous disorders.

 - To form a team of professionals who can speak in public gathering about the dual disorders and can guide people about what to do and when to do

 - We have also formed an organization by the name of Dual Diagnosis Recovery Group that aims at spreading awareness and providing necessary medical treatment to the masses.

 - We are distributing written material among the people for education purposes.